Consumer protection for foreigners in Thailand

 Under Article 57 of the Thai Constitution B.E.
 2540, “the right of a person as a consumer shall be protected as prescribed by the laws.”
 The Consumer Protection Act 1979 protects the “consumer” against the “businessman” under certain conditions and limitations and prevents unjust and unfair competition.
 Thais, as well as foreigners, have the opportunity to use this strong Thai legislation as a more economical alternative to litigations at the Thai civil courts.

-Thailand’s consumer protection legislation is not only applicable to routine daily business transactions, but includes foreign property investments in resort developments, villa constructions, and condo purchases as “contract-controlled business”.
+Thailand’s consumer protection legislation is not only applicable to routine daily business transactions but includes residential constructions and condo purchases as “contract-controlled business”.

 - the right to receive correct and sufficient information and description as to the quality of goods or services.